go101/immutable-value-proposal/README-v2.md

 assume a source file imports a package as `T` and if there is a type named `fixed` in the imported package, although a smart compiler will not mistake the `fixed` in `T.fixed` as a keyword, the `T.fixed` really hurts code readibilty.

-Using the old `const` keyword instead of the new `fixed` keyword can avoid these problems, however it would make people be confused with the current constant things.
+Using the old `const` keyword instead of the new `fixed` keyword can avoid these problems, but will cause `const` pollution problem.
-(Maybe, it is an acceptable solution.)